sdpteam30/sdptutanota/README.Docker.md

 The `setup-repo.sh` script ensures:
 - You're in the correct repository (sdpteam30/sdptutanota)
 - Upstream remote is configured
-- You're on the correct branch for your work
+- Latest tutanota-release version is checked out
-- Git submodules are initialized and updated
+- Git submodules are initialized and updated from the release
+- Switches to 'dockerized' branch for development
 - Required files are present
 - Previous builds are cleaned up (optional)